Description

 Risk and Exploitability

 Because the deserialization occurs in a background worker, an attacker must supply malicious data to the multiprocessing queue.
 This could be done through social engineering, executing a compromised script, or tampering with a shared queue in a shared environment.
-While no public exploit has been observed, the lack of input validation makes this a high‑risk vector, and the vulnerability is not listed in CISA KEV.
-The EPSS score is not available, so the likelihood of exploitation cannot be quantified here.
+While no public exploit has been observed, the lack of input validation makes this a high‑risk vector, the CVSS score of 9.8 reflects critical severity, and the vulnerability is not listed in CISA KEV.
+The EPSS score is < 1%, indicating a very low but nonzero exploitation probability.

 Remediation